-Wynters was also the driving force behind the creation of both "Skating Strides Against Breast Cancer" and the Hockey East Kids' Club.
-After seven seasons, the Skating Strides program has raised over $230,00 for breast cancer awareness and research, while at the same time increased attendance at women's hockey games and gave the student-athletes the opportunity to give back to the communities in which they study and play hockey.
+Wynters was the driving force behind the creation of both "Skating Strides Against Breast Cancer" and the Hockey East Kids' Club.
+After eight seasons, the Skating Strides program has raised nearly $500,000 for breast cancer awareness and research, while at the same time increased attendance at women's hockey games and gave the student-athletes the opportunity to give back to the communities in which they study and play hockey.

-Kathy and her husband Chuck (a retired on-ice official for Hockey East), are the parents of two: daughter Annie (21), a senior at the College of the Holy Cross, and son C.J.
-(20), a junior at Bridgewater State University.
-The Wynters family resides in Waltham, Mass.
+Kathy and her husband Chuck (a retired on-ice official for Hockey East), reside in Waltham, MA.
+They are the parents of two: daughter Annie (22), a high school history/special education teacher, and son C.J.
+(21), a senior, Athletic Training/Sports Medicine major, at Bridgewater State University.

 History of Hockey East's Intern Program